benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

             "use-timer-tick-event": False,

-# Entity processing is somewhat superfluous now that minecraft has more built-in entity management gamerules now.
+# Entity processing - This is somewhat superfluous now that minecraft has more built-in entity management gamerules now.
 Must be turned on to use player.mount / unmount events.

     "Entities":